-- Coverage is voluntarily terminated by the young adult or parent - The parent is no longer enrolled in the group - The young adult turns 30, becomes eligible for or enrolls in coverage through his or her employer, marries or moves out of our service area - The policy is cancelled for nonpayment - You cancel the group policy and do not replace it
+- Coverage is voluntarily terminated by the young adult or parent - The parent is no longer enrolled in the group - The policy is cancelled for nonpayment

+- You cancel the group policy and do not replace it - The young adult turns 30, becomes eligible for or enrolls in coverage through his or her employer, marries or moves outside our service area

-A young adult who continues coverage under the YAO is not eligible for either COBRA or NYS Continuation when the young adult loses coverage under this option.
-The YAO is in lieu of COBRA or NYS Continuation, not in addition to those programs.
+A young adult who continues coverage under the YAO is not eligible for either COBRA or NYS continuation when the young adult loses coverage under this option.
+The YAO is in lieu of COBRA or NYS continuation, not in addition to those programs.

-Helpful Hints:
+Helpful hints: